CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

 <details>
 <summary>Click here to expand workflow description...</summary>
 <div>
-CompuTec WMS user can allocate Items to picked status during pick receipt process and optionally receipt them on document saving – requirement is option for Auto Receipt turned off in CompuTec Processforce settings.
+CompuTec WMS user can allocate Items to picked status during pick receipt process and optionally receipt them on document saving – requirement is option for Auto Receipt turned off in CompuTec ProcessForce settings.

 1. User is starting process from Items to pick screen with Pick Receipt document contents as rows.
 Item is opened by manual selection or barcode scanning.